akashsuresh2005/Banking-Risk-Analysis/README.md

-🏦 Banking Risk Analysis
+Banking Risk Analysis 🏦
-📋 Project Overview
+## Project Overview
 This project focuses on analyzing banking and customer data to identify potential financial risks.
 By exploring patterns in customer demographics, loan details, and repayment behavior, this analysis aims to provide actionable insights that help financial institutions minimize default rates and optimize credit evaluation strategies.

-🛠️ Tools & Technologies Used
+## Tools & Technologies Used
+### Data Visualization & Reporting
-Power BI: Developed interactive dashboards for visual analytics and stakeholder reporting.
+Power BI: Used to develop interactive dashboards for visual analytics and stakeholder reporting.

+### Data Processing & Analysis
 Python: Performed Exploratory Data Analysis (EDA), data cleaning, and preprocessing.

-Libraries:

-Pandas: Data manipulation and structural analysis.
+Pandas: For data manipulation and structural analysis.

-Matplotlib & Seaborn: Statistical data visualization.
+Matplotlib & Seaborn: For statistical data visualization and identifying trends.

+### Data Source
-Data Source: CSV dataset containing banking transactions and loan histories.
+CSV Dataset: Comprehensive dataset containing banking transactions and loan histories.

-🔍 Key Analysis Performed
+## Key Analysis Performed
 The analysis was broken down into several critical pillars:

 Demographic Distribution: Analyzing how age, occupation, and location impact creditworthiness.